A Brief History

 The phenomenon known as “Twitterbots” is also a concern, as computer generated mass tweets can influence public opinion or perception for nefarious reasons and manipulate discourse.
 Television has not been immune to Twitter, and now it is common for live tweets to appear on your television screen during special events and sporting events, or even news stories.
 It is incredible to think something so much a part of today’s society is only 11 years old!

-Are you on Twitter?
+Question for students (and subscribers): Are you on Twitter?
 Do you tweet?
 What do you think of this pervasive social media system?
-Please share your thoughts and opinions in the comments.
+Please share your thoughts and opinions in the comments section below this article.

 Your readership is much appreciated!